neillbell/zoneminder-scripts/README.md

 The Scripts
 ----

+* **sunrise** print out the time of sunrise and sunset.
+Useful with the 'at' command.

 * **zmctrl** read and write parameters to ZoneMinder monitors and zones.

 * **zmgetimg** read images from ZoneMinder for a specified time period.
 Images can be viewed, saved or concatenated into a video.